skarger/intellij-example/README.md

 $ rails new intellij-example
 ```

-In the real apps we would have passed the Postgres DB option to `rails new` as well as other config, but I believe those details are unimportant.
+In real apps we would pass different options to `rails new` (such as to use Postgres DB), but that does not seem to matter.
+This example reproduces the problem, at least with my IntelliJ install.